-Judgement is applied in determining how many performance obligations there are within each contract and the period in which these obligations will be fulfilled and recognised as revenue, based on the Group's accounting policies.
-For SaaS subscription and support, the Group determines for each contract whether the promise is considered to be a single performance obligation as the subscription and support are highly interdependent on one another given that the customers are required to take the full package of both the software and support services i.e Instem would not be able to provide the support services without the provision of the software nor provide the software without the support services.
+Judgement is applied in determining how many performance obligations there are within each contract and the period in which these obligations will be fulfilled and recognised as revenue, based on the Company's accounting policies.
+For SaaS subscription, subscription and support and annual support the Company determines for each contract whether the promise is considered to be a single performance obligation as the subscription and support are highly interdependent on one another given that the customers are required to take the full package of both the software and support services i.e Instem would not be able to provide the support services without the provision of the software nor provide the software without the support services.